eoumenwa/Dare.ioProjects/PROJECT 7: Devops Tooling Website Solution.md

   Amazon EBS (Elastic Block Store) is an example of a cloud block store.
 Cloud block-level storage will usually offer facilities such as replication for
   reliability, or backup services.

-* Object storage (also known as object-based storage[1]) is a computer data storage architecture that manages data as objects, as opposed to other storage   architectures like file systems which manages data as a file hierarchy, and block storage which manages data as blocks within sectors and tracks.[2]
+* Object storage (also known as object-based storage) is a computer data storage architecture that manages data as objects, as opposed to other storage       architectures like file systems which manages data as a file hierarchy, and block storage which manages data as blocks within sectors and tracks.
 Each     object typically includes the data itself, a variable amount of metadata, and a globally unique identifier.
 Object storage can be implemented at multiple   levels, including the device level (object-storage device), the system level, and the interface level.
+Object storage systems allow retention of massive   amounts of unstructured data.
+Object storage is used for purposes such as storing photos on Facebook, songs on Spotify, or files in online collaboration   services, such as Dropbox.

+## Solution components:

+1. Infrastructure: AWS
+2. Webserver Linux: Red Hat Enterprise Linux 8
+3. Database Server: Ubuntu 20.04 + MySQL
+4. Storage Server: Red Hat Enterprise Linux 8 + NFS Server
+5. Programming Language: PHP
+6. Code Repository: GitHub

 References
 https://en.wikipedia.org/wiki/Network-attached_storage